 Qualified students may set aside a previous substandard academic record that does not reflect their true ability at Clark College.
 Setting aside does not expunge the previous record, but places a "grade forgiveness" notation on the student's transcript, marking the term from which the college will calculate a new GPA for determining probation, eligibility, or honors at graduation.
-Students may not count credits set aside to fulfill credit requirements for graduation.
+Students may not count credits/units set aside to fulfill credit/unit requirements for graduation nor remove credits/units that had been used to fulfill requirements for graduation.
 Students should understand that the record to be set aside includes all courses taken before the term selected by the student, and those courses may not be used to satisfy future course prerequisites.